 Figure 1.
-Schematic illustration of the rotational direction of the wake for the cases: No wind veer with clockwise blade rotation (EBL CR) in (a), wind veer with clockwise blade rotation (SBL CR) in (b), no wind veer with no blade rotation (EBL NR) in (c), wind veer with no blade rotation (SBL NR) in (d), no wind veer with counterclockwise blade rotation (EBL CCR) in (e), wind veer with counterclockwise blade rotation (SBL CCR) in (f).
+Schematic illustration of the rotational direction of the wake for the following cases: no wind veer with clockwise blade rotation (EBL CR) in (a), wind veer with clockwise blade rotation (SBL CR) in (b), no wind veer with no blade rotation (EBL NR) in (c), wind veer with no blade rotation (SBL NR) in (d), no wind veer with counterclockwise blade rotation (EBL CCR) in (e), and wind veer with counterclockwise blade rotation (SBL CCR) in (f).

-opposite direction.
+of the wind turbine blades, the flow moves the blades in one direction and is deflected away from them in the opposite direction.
 Studies investigating the effect of wind turbine rotors rotating in opposite directions, especially for wind farm optimization, show that the rotational direction has an impact on the wake structure of a wind turbine and therefore on the performance of a downwind turbine (Vermeer et al., 2003; Shen et al., 2007; Sanderse, 2009; Kumar et al., 2013; Hu et al., 2013; Yuan et al., 2014; Mühle et al., 2017).
 Further, in simulations, representing an array of wind turbines with a second row rotating opposite to the rotation of the first row, an increase in productivity was found in comparison to the co-rotating pair of turbines.
 This improvement is related to the different direction of the angular component in the wake and therefore the change in the angle of attack on the downwind turbine (Mühle et al., 2017).

 However, these studies were performed for wind conditions without significant vertical wind shear and without wind veer in the rotor altitudes.
-Vertical wind shear and wind veer impact wake characteristics (Abkar and Porté-Agel, 2016; Abkar et al., 2016; Vollmer et al., 2017; Bromm et al., 2017; Churchfield and Sirnivas, 2018; Englberger and Dörnbrack, 2018), power production (Gomez and Lundquist, 2020), as well as turbine loads (Kapoor et al., 2019).
+Vertical wind shear and wind veer impact wake characteristics (Abkar and Porté-Agel, 2016; Abkar et al., 2016; Vollmer et al., 2017; Bromm et al., 2017; Churchfield and Sirnivas, 2018; Englberger A. Englberger et al.: Does the rotational direction of a wind turbine impact the wake?

+and Dörnbrack, 2018), power production (Sanchez Gomez and Lundquist, 2020a), and turbine loads (Kapoor et al., 2019).
 Because both shear and veer influence the wake, their interaction in combination with different rotational directions might impact wake characteristics in stably stratified regimes.
-This possible impact is investigated in this study in detail, aiming to answer the question:

-Does the rotational direction of a wind turbine impact the wake in a stably stratified atmospheric boundary layer?
+This possible impact is investigated in this study in detail, aiming to answer the following question: does the rotational direction of a wind turbine impact the wake in a stably stratified atmospheric boundary layer?

 We investigate the relationship between the upstream wind profile, the direction of the turbine rotation, and the wake by LES.
-Clockwise-rotating, counterclockwise-rotating and non-rotating actuator discs are embedded in two different atmospheric regimes taken from a diurnal cycle simulation from Englberger and Dörnbrack (2018).
+Clockwise-rotating, counterclockwise-rotating, and non-rotating actuator discs are embedded in two different atmospheric regimes taken from a diurnal cycle simulation from Englberger and Dörnbrack (2018).
 The evening boundary layer (EBL) is characterized by a small amount of vertical wind shear with no wind veer.
 The SBL is characterized by a significant amount of vertical wind shear and wind veer, representing the Northern Hemispheric Ekman spiral.
 The simulations represent the six combinations of rotor rotation and wind conditions shown in Fig. 1.
 To our knowledge, this study is the first investigation of the dependence of wake characteristics on the rotational direction of a rotor and wind veer in a stably stratified ABL.

-The paper is organised as follows.
+The paper is organized as follows.
 The numerical model EULAG, the metrics, and the wind-turbine simulation setup are described in Sect.
-2. The analysis of a rotating system under veering inflow is presented in Sect.
-3, and the wake characteristics of a rotating wind-turbine rotor under veering inflow is presented in Sect.
+2. The analysis of a rotating system under veering inflow are presented in Sect.
+3, and the wake characteristics of a rotating wind-turbine rotor under veering inflow are presented in Sect.
 4. A comparison of a rotating wind turbine under veering inflow to analysis predictions is given in Sect.
 5. A conclusion follows in Sect.
 6.

-2 Numerical Model Framework
+2 Numerical model framework